vblanco20-1/vulkan-guide/docs/extra-chapter/asset_system.md

 	//upload texture to gpu with commands
 ```
-Lets look at the implementation to pack a texture into an AssetFile
+Let's look at the implementation to pack a texture into an AssetFile

 ```cpp
 assets::AssetFile assets::pack_texture(assets::TextureInfo* info, void* pixelData)